nazmul-karim170/C-SFDA/README.md

-## For Reproducibility

-GPU Usage: 2 NVIDIA RTX A40 GPUs
+## This Repo is still under Construction!!
+There may be issues!

-# Create an Environment
+# First, Create an Environment

 	conda create -n domain_ada
 	conda activate domain_ada